This guest post was written by Ron, one of our long time users. [Warning: not for the faint of heart]:

 Did Stack Overflow or Google ever help you figure out how to indent that third checkbox, just a few pixels more to the right??
 I didn’t think so.
 It didn’t help me either.
 Which, again, is where Wizpert comes in.
 If you need help in understanding why your If/Else isn’t working or why your loop is infinite, crashing your system.
 Bam!
 There’s a wizpert right friggin’ there to help right friggin’ now.

-The peace of mind of being able to get help right when I need it, any time of the day, has kept me rolling in my learning where I am now no longer getting hung up for hours and hours on one stupid little issue that turn out to be nothing more than an improper relative URL.
+The peace of mind of being able to get help right when I need it, any time of the day, has kept me rolling in my learning where I am now no longer getting hung up for hours and hours on one stupid little issue that turned out to be nothing more than an improper relative URL.

 Thanks guys.
 Thanks for being there, saving me an infinite amount of hours.
 You’ve helped me from giving up.